esciencecenter-digital-skills/green-digital-skills/modules/energy-budget/basic_LE.md

 - Modern CPU are drawing more power, but getting more flops/W
 - GPU introduce a further jump in flops/W

-Example of Snellius: same amount of flops for 1/5 of the power (Ben slides)
+Example of Snellius: same amount of flops for 1/5 of the power when using GPUs (Ben slides)

+-> Using modern hardware help reduce energy consumption -> balancing act between amortizing embodied carbon and decreased energy efficiency (comparatively) over time

 Note: